superfly/docs/index.html.md

   <img src="/public/images/docs-intro.jpg" srcset="/public/images/docs-intro@2x.jpg 2x" alt="">
 </figure>

-Fly.io is a global application distribution platform.
+**Fly.io is a global application delivery network.
+We run fleets of servers that turn your code into virtual machines running close to your users around the world.
+We are here for two things: low latency and great DX.**

+We're in 23 regions around the world, and counting.
+Putting your apps right next to your users makes them respond faster, and we are going hard on bringing your apps to hardware in more parts of the world.

+But whether you're deploying one instance near you or a whole network of them for a global user base, we also want to be the best place to run your full stack&mdash;be it a simple web service or your database-backed opus with multiple supporting services.

+a full-stack app, in any language.
+That's less easy to quantify.

 We run your code in [Firecracker](https://firecracker-microvm.github.io/) microVMs around the world.

 <div class="callout">
 Our *raison d'&ecirc;tre* is to deliver your applications to your users globally, with the highest possible availability and the lowest possible latency, with a great developer UX.
 </div>

-We want you to run your full stack close to users, whether it’s a simple web service or your database-backed opus with multiple supporting services.
  Check out our [persistent storage volumes](/docs/reference/volumes/) and [ready-to-run Postgres](/docs/reference/postgres/).
 Your organization's Fly.io apps can [talk to each other privately](/docs/reference/private-networking/) through our fast internal [WireGuard](https://www.wireguard.com/) network.

 ## Docker without Docker, with or without Docker